 As with many illnesses, hydration can get your babies on the fast track to wellness.
 If you are nursing babies, try to boost your feeds to ensure that your baby is well hydrated.
 Especially if you are dealing with fever, replenishing the body with breastmilk/formula, soups, broths, coconut water, or even healthy fruit pops can be great options.
 Warm liquids can help to relax the vocal chords and soothe the throat.
 These days you can even buy frozen bone broths that can be easily warmed and turned into a delicious soup.
 All of the trace minerals and collagen can help the body heal and repair.

 Work with gravity not against it.
 Propping your baby up can help keep airways open and ease breathing.
-Rock ‘n plays can be great for that slight incline, as can resting on mom or dad in a cozy chair.
+Our new TwinGo Nurse & Lounge Pillow is perfect for propping those littles up.
 Even a few books under the crib mattress can give that slight incline that will enable good rest for tired babies.

 Croup is contagious, so you may want to try to separate your multiples to prevent both babies from suffering infection.
 Placing the twins in separate sleeping quarters may also provide much needed calm and sleep.
 If you need to quiet a stressed out croupy cougher and give your other multiple much needed attention, babywearing both babies in your TwinGo Carrier could be the ticket!
 Do your best, but don’t beat yourself up (and now may be the time to give yourself permission to throw on a few episodes of Daniel Tiger and order some takeout Chinese food).